Gail Matthius: Post-SNL

 Following her stint on SNL, Matthius appeared in the short-lived British/American sketch show Assaulted Nuts and the syndicated sketch comedy series Laugh Trax (where she revived her valley girl Vicki character from SNL).
-She auditioned for the Kathleen Turner role in Body Heat.
+She auditioned for the Kathleen Turner role in Body Heat, though she was turned down.

-She had some voice acting work for animated shows from the late 1980s into the 1990s, including Bobby's World (with Laugh Trax co-star Howie Mandel), Tiny Toon Adventures, Snorks, Animaniacs, The Ren & Stimpy Show, Bump in the Night and The Tick, often using the voice of her valley girl and Roweena characters from Saturday Night Live (in characters such as Martha, who sounds like Roweena, and Shirley the Loon from Tiny Toon Adventures).
+She did voice acting for animated shows from the late 1980s into the 1990s, including Bobby's World (with Laugh Trax co-star Howie Mandel), Tiny Toon Adventures, Snorks, Animaniacs, The Ren & Stimpy Show, Bump in the Night and The Tick, often using the voice of her valley girl and Roweena characters from Saturday Night Live (in characters such as Martha, who sounds like Roweena, and Shirley the Loon from Tiny Toon Adventures).

-Matthius is a member of the Spolin Players Improv comedy troupe and works as a drama coach for various acting studios, including Theatre Palisades in Pacific Palisades, California.
+Matthius is a member of the Spolin Players improv comedy troupe and works as a drama coach for various acting studios, including Theatre Palisades in Pacific Palisades, California.
 In 2016, Matthius appeared in the play For Piano and Harpo by Dan Castellaneta.
 Today, she performs in a rock band, The Shambles LA.

+Personal life

+Matthius is married to her high school boyfriend, television writer and producer John Wirth.
+Their house in Pacific Palisades burned down on January 9, 2025, in the Palisades fire.